withastro/docs/src/pages/en/guides/debugging.md

 💡 Not sure?
 Check if [you're not the only one](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Unable+to+render+Component) with this issue!

+### Export statements must be placed at the top of `.astro` files!

+When dealing with Astro components, always check if your `import` and `export` statements are at the top of your component script.

+Unless you're using relatives paths using the `import()` function.

 ## Common Gotchas

 ### My component is not rendering